Ankit2580123/Color-Generator/README.md

 # Mini-Projects-of-JavaScripts.
-Implementing Learning of Javascripts for making mini Projects.
+Implementing the Learning of Javascripts by making mini Projects.